-- a) Under 13 Rugby is played between teams of equal numbers of players, containing a maximum of thirteen players from each team on the pitch at any one time. - b) Six of the players on each team will be forwards and form the scrum, with the remaining players forming the back line. - c) Rolling substitutions are permitted and substituted players can return at any time.
+- a) Under 14 Rugby is played between teams of equal numbers of players, containing a maximum of fifteen players from each team on the pitch at any one time. - b) Eight of the players on each team will be forwards and form the scrum, with the remaining players forming the back line. - c) Rolling substitutions are permitted and substituted players can be re-used at any time.
 Substitutions can only take place when the ball is dead and always with the referee's permission.